Joshbuild10/IGCSE-Question-Bank-Maker/README.md

 ```

 ### Loading new papers
-To load new papers, simply place them in the papers folder and run the script.py file.
+To load new papers, simply place them in the papers folder and run the script.py/script.exe file.
-Select the yes option when prompted to load new papers.
+Type y when prompted to load new papers.
 The program will then load all the papers in the papers folder into the database.
 The program will only load papers that are not already in the database,
 so you can run the program multiple times on the same folder without worrying about duplicates.